SeriousOldMan/Simulator-Controller/README.md

 ### Video Tutorials

-Beside the quite extensive documentation (I know, nobody reads documentation these days), we also have a list of video tutorials, which are recordings of live coaching session in our Discord community.
+Beside the quite extensive documentation (more than 500 pages - I know, nobody reads documentation these days), we also have a list of video tutorials, which are recordings of live coaching session in our Discord community.

 1. [Setup and Configuration](https://youtu.be/1XFvWhg2cPw) - You will learn a lot about the general setup and configuration of the Simulator Controller suite.
 The Setup Wizard "Simulator Setup" is introduced, but we will also take a look at the low level configuration tool "Simulator Configuration".